j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

     ![number-of-partitions-needed](.blog/images/number-of-partitions-needed.png)

-### 1.1 Conclusion
-You should have **41 partitions** to ensure that the consumer can achieve the required throughput of **1GB/s** while consuming at a rate of **25MB/s** per partition.
+The **41 partitions** ensure that the consumer can achieve the required throughput of **1GB/s** while consuming at a rate of **25MB/s** per partition.
 This will allow the workload to be distributed across partitions so that multiple consumers can work in parallel to meet the throughput requirement.

 ## 2.0 What is meant by the Kafka Consumer throughput?